-I am a graduating PhD student in the Department of Mechanical Engineering at Stanford University and a member of the Stanford Sustainable Systems Lab (S3L), where I am advised by Professor Ram Rajagopal.
-I am interested in using tools from controls and optimization to address challenges related to demand-side flexibility, electrification, and DER integration in electric power systems.
+I recently graduated from Stanford University with my PhD in Mechanical Engineering.
+At Stanford, I was a member of the Stanford Sustainable Systems Lab (S3L), where I was advised by Professor Ram Rajagopal.
+I am interested in using tools from controls and optimization to address challenges related to demand-side flexibility, grid-interactive buildings, electrification, and DER integration in electric power systems.
 My most recent projects focus on developing predictive control strategies for grid-interactive residential water heaters.
 Check out my publications and research projects for more information about my work.
+I am currently looking for opportunities at national labs or in industry.

-During graduate school, I have been supported by a Stanford Graduate Fellowship and a National Science Foundation Graduate Research Fellowship.
-I received my M.S. from Stanford University in 2019 and B.S. from Tufts University in 2017, both in Mechanical Engineering.
+I previously received my M.S. from Stanford University in 2019 and B.S. from Tufts University in 2017, both in Mechanical Engineering.
 I was also previously a research intern at the National Renewable Energy Laboratory (NREL) and at Oak Ridge National Laboratory (ORNL), working on residential building simulation and energy systems modeling.

 Email: ebuech (at) stanford (dot) edu